jrheard/blog/_drafts/watercolorbot.md

 title:  "Drawing Pictures and Making Games with a WaterColorBot"
 ---

 I'm spending the 2017-18 school year volunteering in a few tech classes in a local high school, including a beginner/intermediate Python course led by a teacher named Tamara O'Malley.
-It's her first time teaching Python, and I have a lot of experience with the language, so I've been helping her come up with [fun projects](http://blog.jrheard.com/python/passwords) for the students to work on.
+She's new to Python, and I have a lot of experience with the language, so I've been helping her come up with [fun projects](http://blog.jrheard.com/python/passwords) for the students to work on.

-When we started talking about potential projects, Tamara mentioned that she had a [watercoloring robot](http://watercolorbot.com/) that she'd like to have the students use somehow.
-She'd already had a lot of success using it in another intro-to-programming course via a block-based language called [Snap](https://github.com/evil-mad/WaterColorBlocks), but she wasn't sure how to talk to it via Python.
+When we started talking about potential projects, Tamara mentioned that she had a [watercoloring robot](http://watercolorbot.com/) that she'd like to have the students use in some way.
+She'd already had a lot of success using the bot in another intro-to-programming course via a block-based language called [Snap](https://github.com/evil-mad/WaterColorBlocks), but she wasn't sure how to talk to the bot via Python.

 This sounded like a fun project, so I looked into it.
 It turns out that there are [lot of great ways](http://wiki.evilmadscientist.com/WaterColorBot) to drive the bot via software, but I couldn't find anything Python-based that did what we wanted.
 I came up with a few possible approaches and asked [Windell Oskay](https://www.evilmadscientist.com/about/) for advice, and he kindly set us on the right track — thanks, Windell!

 madison_wcb
 -----------

 I ended up writing a library called [`madison_wcb`](http://madison-wcb.readthedocs.io/en/latest/) to solve our problem.
-(This library was _extremely_ simple to write, thanks to the excellent ["Scratch API"](https://github.com/techninja/cncserver/blob/master/scratch/SCRATCH.API.md) that the WaterColorBot supports.)
+(This library was easy to write, thanks to the excellent ["Scratch API"](https://github.com/techninja/cncserver/blob/master/scratch/SCRATCH.API.md) that the WaterColorBot supports.)

 The library lets students write code like this: